Robert Görl: Biography

 Görl started his life in an orphanage.
 At the age of 18, Görl took drum lessons with the jazz musician Freddie Brocksieper.
 In 1974, he started a classical music education at the Leopold Mozart Conservatory in Augsburg and in 1976 at the University of Graz while also devoting himself to jazz.
 In 1978, he interrupted his studies, went to London and became interested in punk rock.
-In the same year, he met Gabriel "Gabi" Delgado-López in Düsseldorf and formed DAF.
+In the same year, he met Gabriel "Gabi" Delgado-López in Düsseldorf and formed Deutsch Amerikanische Freundschaft (D.A.F.).
+Robert Görl served as a composer and musician for the group.
+In total, DAF released seven studio albums between 1979 and 2003.

+Robert Görl played drums for the 1981 Eurythmics album In the Garden.
 Görl also played in other bands such as Der Plan.

-Robert Görl recorded seven albums with DAF from 1979 - 2003.
+With their third album, Alles ist Gut (1981, Virgin Records), DAF achieved international success and two European tours followed.
 In 1982, DAF received the "Deutscher SchallplattenPreis" (German Music Award) for their album Alles ist Gut.
 The first DAF break was in 1983 at their musical peak.

-In 1984, Robert Görl recorded his first solo album Night Full of Tension (Mute Rec), working with Annie Lennox of Eurythmics.
-Görl also played drums on the 1981 Eurythmics album In the Garden.
+In 1984, Robert Görl recorded his first solo album Night Full of Tension (Mute Rec).
+The album featured Eurythmics singer Annie Lennox who sang a duet with Görl on the song Darling Don't Leave Me.